 Thus, when you spot the term ‘expense to income ratio’ or ‘cost of revenue ratio,’ most probably, the definition will refer to the CRR as we describe it here.

 How to Calculate the Cost to Revenue Ratio

 To calculate the ratio, the formula uses the total cost of sales, including overhead plus other expenses and the total revenue.
-It is important to understand what lies behind each definition as different companies may use different terms describing the same processes.
+It is important to understand what lies behind each definition as any B2B lead generation company may use different terms describing the same processes.